 Circus Train Car Update

 The Ringling Bros. and Barnum & Bailey Circus wintered in Venice, Florida between 1960 and 1992.
 With the help of numerous donors from the Venice area and around the nation, VAHS will bring a retired circus train car to the Historic Venice Depot Campus.
 VAHS found an ideal car, built by Pullman Standard and once owned by Ringling, at the Florida Railroad Museum (FRRM).
 The Society has raised the funds to purchase it, restore and reconfigure it, and prepare the Depot site to receive it.
-Called the Short Leaf Pine, the 85-foot long rail car had its last brake check in Venice in 1993.
+Originally called the Short Leaf Pine, the 85-foot long rail car had its last brake check in Venice in 1993.

 Thank you to:

 Having a retired Ringling Bros. car that was actually used in Venice is the ideal fulfillment of the original vision and plan for the Historic Venice Train Depot.
 VAHS is proud to play a part in the vision.